-Gulf Coast Prairie LCC is bringing partners together to develop priority conservation goals for an area of central Texas where rapid changes, such as population growth, urbanization, land use change, and climate change, are dramatically affecting the ecology.
+Formed to bring partners together to develop priority conservation goals for an area of central Texas where rapid changes, such as population growth, urbanization, land use change, and climate change, are dramatically affecting the ecology.

 The unique karst hydrology of the Edwards Plateau area feeds the Edwards Aquifer, the primary water source for the city of San Antonio, America’s eighth-largest city.
-Increased water demands associated with the burgeoning population are altering aquatic systems and imperiling dozens of species, including LCC focal species such as Eurycea salamanders, Guadalupe bass (the state fish of Texas), and several other freshwater fish.
+Increased water demands associated with the burgeoning population are altering aquatic systems and imperiling dozens of species, including focal species such as Eurycea salamanders, Guadalupe bass (the state fish of Texas), and several other freshwater fish.